LSE-MY457/lse-my457.github.io/index.md

 #### 4. Selection on Observables 2

-This week we will consider the three core estimation strategies for selection-on-observables designs: matching (including propensity scores), weighting, and regression.
+We consider the three most frequently seen estimation strategies for selection-on-observables designs: matching (including propensity scores), weighting, and regression.

 ##### Lecture